cloudControl/documentation/Add-on Documentation/Performance & Monitoring/New Relic.md

 # New Relic

 New Relic is an on-demand performance management solution for PHP web applications.
-The New Relic plugin is seamlesly integrated in the cloudControl platform, enabling immediate and automatic access to comprehensive capabilities for monitoring, troubleshooting and tuning web applications.
+The New Relic plugin is seamlesly integrated in the dotCloud platform, enabling immediate and automatic access to comprehensive capabilities for monitoring, troubleshooting and tuning web applications.
 A complete list of features is displayed on [New Relic's feature overview](http://www.newrelic.com/web-app-monitoring-features.html).

 ## Adding New Relic